Pump-jet: History

-The water jet principle in shipping industry can be traced back to 1661 when Toogood and Hayes produced a description of a ship having a central water channel in which either a plunger or centrifugal pump was installed to provide the motive power.
+The water jet principle in shipping industry can be traced back to 1661 when Togood and Hayes produced a description of a ship having a central water channel in which either a plunger or centrifugal pump was installed to provide the motive power.

 On December 3, 1787, inventor James Rumsey demonstrated a water-jet propelled boat using a steam-powered pump to drive a stream of water from the stern.
 This occurred on the Potomac River at Shepherdstown, Virginia (now West Virginia) before a crowd of witnesses including General Horatio Gates.
 The 50-foot long boat traveled about one-half mile upriver before returning to the dock.
 The boat was reported to reach a speed of four mph moving upstream.

+On December 21, 1833, Irish engineer John Howard Kyan received a UK patent for propelling ships by a jet of water ejected from the stern.

 In April 1932, Italian engineer Secondo Campini demonstrated a pump-jet propelled boat in Venice, Italy.
 The boat achieved a top speed of 28 knot, a speed comparable to a boat with a conventional engine of similar output.
 The Italian Navy, who had funded the development of the boat, placed no orders but did veto the sale of the design outside of Italy.
 The first modern jetboat was developed by New Zealand engineer Sir William Hamilton in the mid 1950s.